tscheepers/Wikipedia-Summary-Dataset/README.md

 …
 ```

-As well as a `.vocab` file which contains the vocabulary and the count of each token.
+There is also a `.vocab` file which contains the vocabulary and the count of each token.
 Example from `tokenized.vocab`:

 ```
 , 27222735